-Annual average air temperature recorded at the Barron weather station during the monitoring period was 2.6 °C (Figure 3.3).
-Recorded daily air temperature at the Barron weather station was colder than the 30-year historical average of 3.3 °C. The average winter temperature is of interest with respect to performance monitoring for the purpose of evaluated frost penetration into the cover system.
-Between December and March 2020, ambient air temperature ranged from -40 °C to 8 °C and had an average temperature of -12 °C. Average daily temperatures during the winter of the current monitoring period were 5 °C warming compared to the 2018-2019 winter period.
+Annual average air temperature recorded at the Barron weather station during the monitoring period was 4.8 °C (Figure 3.1), warmer than the 30-year historical average of 3.3 °C. The average winter temperature is of interest with respect to performance monitoring for the purpose of evaluating frost penetration into the cover system.
+Between December and March 2021, ambient air temperature ranged from -43 °C to 17 °C and had an average temperature of -8.9 °C. The average maximum daily air temperature in the first week of March was 4.3 °C, much warmer than the 30-year average of -2.8 °C. A maximum peak temperature of 6.8°C was recorded during the first week of March, which on average, does not experience temperatures above freezing.
+The unseasonably warm temperatures likely contributed to there being no snow present during the March 8 snow survey.

-Figure 3.1: Maximum and minimum daily air temperatures recorded at Barron weather station as compared to 30-year averages.
+Figure 3.1: Maximum and minimum daily air temperatures recorded at Barron weather station as compared to 30-year averages (amended with Government of Canada data).